-6. Use Your Hammies: Hamstring Curls on a Physio Ball
+6. Use Your Hammies: Hamstring Curls on a Stability Ball

 In addition to needing strong glutes to really improve your squat, hamstring strength needs to be up to par, too.
 These muscles are powerful hip extensors when they work in conjunction with the glutes, and hip extension is an integral part of the squat.
-A great way to increase strength in the hamstrings is by using a move that creates high muscular tension, such as Physio Ball Hamstring Curls.
+A great way to increase strength in the hamstrings is by using a move that creates high muscular tension, such as stability ball hamstring curls.
 “Super setting stability ball leg curls with squats is effective because no muscles will be neglected and neither exercise will affect performance in the other one,” says Sakhrani.

 7. Loosen Your Lats: Overhead Squats

-How to: Take a barbell or weighted bar and hold it at shoulder height, hands at twice shoulder width apart.
-Keeping you feet just wider than shoulder width apart, toes pointed slightly out, press the bar overhead.
+How to: Take a barbell, weighted bar or towel/dowel rod (for zero added weight) and hold it in front of your chest at shoulder height, hands shoulder-width apart.
+Keeping you feet just wider than shoulder-width apart, toes pointed slightly out, press the bar or towel/dowel rod overhead.
 This is the start position (a).
-Push your hips back as you lower your butt as far down towards your heels as possible (you will feel a tightness in your back — if so, stop) (b).
+Push your hips back as you lower your butt as far down towards your heels as possible (b).
 Return to the start position.
 Sakhrani suggests doing this after foam rolling, because “A foam roller is a useful tool for increasing mobility when used prior to exercise.”
 Trainer tip: If you cannot bend your knees more than 90 degrees, place a slightly elevated object under the heels of your feet (weight plates can do the trick).
 This will allow you to gradually work up your mobility to a point where you won’t need the objects under your heels.
 You can do these before your standard squat as part of a warm-up.